keithmburu/courses/2020-compling/syllabus.md

 ## Course Description

 This course provides a standard introduction to the fundamental concepts and techniques of modern computational linguistics theory and practice of computational linguistics research.
 Linguistics is the study -- often the scientific study -- of language.
 Computer science is the science of computing.
-Computational linguistics is a broad, interdisciplinary field that overlaps significantly with cognitive science, artificial intelligence and machine learning, information theory, and probability and statistics, and other fields.
+Computational linguistics is a broad, interdisciplinary field that overlaps significantly with cognitive science, artificial intelligence and machine learning, information theory, probability and statistics, computational social science, and other fields.

 In this course, we will cover the fundamental mathematics of probability and linear algebra necessary for modern machine learning approaches to computational linguistics and natural processing, and the material is heavily weighted toward hands-on projects.
 We will also cover some fundamentals of linguistic inquiry.
 Topics include fundamentals of probability and statistics, linear algebra, and information theory; linear models, regular expressions; neural networks; recursive neural networks; latent variable and graphical models; topic models; parsing and tagging; machine translation; word embeddings; semantics fundamentals; ethics, fairness, societal, and social issues; information retrieval; machine translation; and research fundamentals.